Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: The one-dimensional stationary case: speed diagrams

-\begin{remark} Proposition~\ref{prop:stability_micro} asserts that the equispaced pedestrian distribution is always a stable (quasi-)stationary solution to the microscopic model.
-This is somehow in contrast to what is found in microscopic \emph{follow-the-leader} traffic models, where the so-called \emph{POMs} (``Ponies-on-a-Merry-Go-Round'') \emph{solutions} can generate instabilities (traffic jams) depending on the total number of vehicles~\cite{bando1995PRE,seidel2009SIADS}.
-The rationale for this difference is that, unlike the present case, follow-the-leader traffic models are second order models in which vehicle interactions do not only depend on the reciprocal positions of the interacting cars but also on their relative speed and, in addition, can be both repulsive and attractive. \end{remark}
+Proposition~\ref{prop:stability_micro} asserts that the equispaced pedestrian distribution is always a stable (quasi-)stationary solution to the microscopic model.
+This is somehow in contrast to what is found in microscopic \emph{optimal-velocity} traffic models, where the so-called \emph{POMs} (``Ponies-on-a-Merry-Go-Round'') \emph{solutions} can generate instabilities (traffic jams) depending on the total number of vehicles~\cite{bando1995PRE,seidel2009SIADS}.
+The rationale for this difference is that, unlike the present case, in such models vehicle interactions can be both repulsive and attractive depending on the distance of the interacting pairs.